This post may contain affiliate links. For more information, see our privacy policy.

 The recipe employed a genius trick from the smart chefs over at Cook's Illustrated.
 They had taken bacon, combined it with spices in a food processor, then pureed it into a paste.
 The paste was rubbed on chunks of chicken breast before grilling, producing fabulous flavor and moist, super tender chicken.
 It was a wonderful recipe but honestly, making a "paste" out of bacon was not very pleasant.
 And the food processor was a pain to clean up.

-I thought about the delicious and tender grilled chicken though and decided to work on a recipe that would produce the same delicious flavor, minus the bacon paste.
-It took a few weeks of testing and tweeking (and lots of taste-testers) but I think you're going to love these barbecued chicken skewers as much as we do!
+I thought about that delicious, tender grilled chicken and decided to work on a recipe that would produce the same delicious flavor, minus the bacon paste.
+It took a few weeks of testing and tweeking (and lots of taste-testers), but I think you're going to love these barbecued chicken skewers as much as we do!

 How to make these Bacon Bourbon Barbecued Chicken Skewers